 Once again, the development approach is mix and match – external provision from technology company o9 is mixed with internal expertise.

-“The brain, the analytics pane, the data integration and the user experience is all our internal resources that we have built – we want to own the brain of the integrated business planning system,” she says.
+“The brain, the analytics pane, the data integration and the user experience are all internal resources that we have built – we want to own the brain of the integrated business planning system,” she says.

 Delivering big programmes of work